GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-cicd-plan-sa.md

   - define a new provider file that impersonates the new automation service account and use it in the workflow for checks
   - keep the existing token exchange, impersonation and provider file for the `apply` part of the workflow only matching the specified merge branch
 - if a branch is not set the current behaviour will be kept

+Implementation will modify in stages 0 and 1

+- the `automation.tf` files
+- any file where IAM roles are assigned to the automation service account
+- the `cicd-*.tf` files
+- the `templates/workflow-*.yaml` files to implement the new workflow logic
+- the `outputs.tf` files to generate the additional provider files

 ## Decision